Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Experiments

 We compare our method performance with several previously proposed approaches \cite{li2018rethinking, codevilla2018end, liang2018cirl, sauer2018conditional, codevilla2019exploring, ohn2020learning, zhao2019lates, prakash2020exploring} on the original CARLA benchmark \cite{dosovitskiy2017carla} and the NoCrash benchmark \cite{codevilla2019exploring}.
 The original CARLA benchmark allows us to compare algorithms on sets of strictly defined goal-directed navigation tasks.
 It provides 4 simple navigation tasks, the last of which has a few dynamic obstacles.
 The NoCrash benchmark is much more challenging.
 The vehicle drives in 3 different traffic conditions: \textit{empty town} where no dynamic objects exist, \textit{regular traffic} which has moderate number of cars and pedestrians, and \textit{dense traffic} with large number of pedestrians and heavy traffic condition.
 Almost all current methods have a low success rate under the most difficult dense condition under testing condition.

-\textbf{Comparative Study:} The comparison results on CARLA benchmark are shown in Table \ref{carla-result}.
+\textbf{Comparative Study:} The comparison results on CARLA benchmark are shown in Tab.~\ref{carla-result}.
 We achieve a $100\%$ success rate on all tasks under training conditions and 3 tasks under testing conditions, outperforming all other methods.
 On the last task under testing condition, our success rate is slightly lower than that of LaTeS.
 Overall, our method achieves competitive performance with state-of-the-art methods.

-We test our method 3 times on NoCrash benchmark and the results are shown in Table \ref{carla-result2}.
+We test our method 3 times on NoCrash benchmark and the results are shown in Tab.~\ref{carla-result2}.
 In empty condition task, our method achieves a $100\%$ success rate both in training and testing conditions.
 In regular traffic task, our method is relatively $35\%$ higher than the second place in testing condition and equals to LaTeS in training condition.
 In dense traffic task, our method is relatively $35\%$ and $91\%$ higher than the second place in training and testing.
-Several common and representative failure cases in all methods are shown in Fig. \ref{fail}.
-In our test, there are very few cases of (a), and (b), which indicates the superiority of introducing continuous intention and long-term planning, and there are also few cases of (c), which indicates the superiority of introducing continuous trajectory with high-order derivatives.
-Almost all failure cases are collisions with side-on vehicles and pedestrians at intersections in our test, as shown in Fig. \ref{fail} (d-f).
+Several common and representative failure cases in all methods are shown in Fig.~\ref{fail}.
+In our test, there are very few cases of (a), and (b), which indicates the superiority of introducing continuous intention and long-term planning, and there are also few cases of (c), which indicates our method learns the system dynamics better.
+Almost all failure cases are collisions with side-on vehicles and pedestrians at intersections in our test, as shown in Fig.~\ref{fail} (d-f).
 All methods encounter this problem.
 One reason is that agents in CARLA simulation are not strong enough to avoid obstacles at intersections.
 And we suspect that there is less data for this scenario in our training data and thus our model is less concerned with dynamic obstacles that are not in the driving intention area.

 \makeatletter \captype{table}\makeatother

 \textbf{Generalization to other vehicle:} Similar to \cite{cai2020vtgnet}, we also transfer our method from cars to motorcycles to validate the generalization ability for different vehicles of our method, because motorcycles have smaller turning radius, greater acceleration, and its camera view tilts and shifts when turning and braking.
 We test in the regular task and training condition on NoCrash benchmark, and we even do not change anything including controller parameters.
 The success rate is $91\%$, which is only $3\%$ below the original $94\%$ and validates the strong generalization ability of our method.